 Do nothing else for as long as you can and want to.
 There’s a comfort in touch that some of us may be denied due to circumstances or even the culture we’re in.
 For those who are intuitive, put your hands where it hurts energetically/emotionally.
 Ask questions of that part of your body; then feel, forgive, thank, and release the pain.
 (If you’re going to ask for further instructions from external sources for this exercise, it’s not intuitive.)

 Make something yourself, even if it’s boiling an egg.
 Sometimes, it’s the simpler the better.
-An activity like cooking slows you down and grounds you energetically with your body.
-Do it mindfully, and it becomes an effective focusing and re-charging process that nourishes on physical, mental, and emotional level.
+Cooking and eating (seated) slows you down and grounds you with your body, especially if you’ve been in your head too much.
+Remove all distractions and focus on nourishing yourself on physical, mental, and emotional levels.

 Light a candle, and/or diffuse essential oils